The cost of a college degree is quite a burden on the pockets now a day. What people fail to understand is the value of school and college education.

 Some research has findings that there is a link between increased mortality and college education.
 Like, researchers have shown that college-educated mothers devote a good amount of time in teaching their children values and educating them.

-Some of the other benefits are increased public awareness of important issues, higher tax receipts, and lower unemployment rates.
+Some of the other benefits of a college education are increased public awareness of important issues, higher tax receipts, increased social value, and lower unemployment rates.

 Post-secondary education Options

-After finishing a bachelor’s degree in 4 or 3 years as a full-time student, graduates can opt to continue on for post-graduate certificates, master’s degrees, or doctorate degree programs.
+After finishing a bachelor’s degree in 4 or 3 years as a full-time student, graduates can opt to continue for post-graduate certificates, master’s degrees, or doctorate programs.
 All these will improve and focus an individual’s knowledge even more on that specific area or skill.
+Now a days, MBA, LLB, MD are becoming quite popular as career choices of our generation!

 Satisfaction and Other Rewards

-Lower unemployment rate and job security are directly related to the other rewards that can be gained by getting a college degree.
-There are many positions that require higher education, from certificates to doctorate degrees.
+Lower unemployment rates and job security are directly related to the other rewards that can be gained by getting a college degree.
+Many positions require higher education, from certificates to doctorate degrees.
 These, in turn, offer flexibility in the working hours and vacation time, more freedom and decision-making responsibility in the workplace.
 These benefits contribute a lot to an employee’s sense of job satisfaction, which in turn creates a more optimistic and enjoyable work experience.

 Other Benefits of Higher Education